pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 (pallet.compute/nodes (pallet.configure/compute-service :aws))
 {% endhighlight %}

+If you are running a ssh agent (e.g. you are on Mac OS X), then you must ensure that your key is available to the agent.
+You can make this change permanently
+using:

+{% highlight bash %}
+ssh-add -K your-private-key-file
+{% endhighlight %}

 ## Installing something

 Now we can log into the node, we can ask pallet to install and configure things.